atulguptag/Django-eCommerce-Website/README.md

 ## Usage
 - **Admin Panel:** Access the admin panel at `http://127.0.0.1:8000/admin/` to manage products, orders, and users.
 - **Shopping:** Browse products, add items to the cart, proceed to checkout, and make payments using Razorpay.
-- **Profile:** Users can register, login, view their order history, and update their profiles.
+- **Profile:** Users can register, login, reset their password, view their order history, and update their profiles.

 ## Contributing
 Contributions are welcome!
 Please fork this repository and create a pull request with your proposed features, enhancements, or bug fixes.